Today’s Reading: John 17

 And in this chapter we are allowed to see how Jesus prayed.
 I think we can all agree that if anyone knows how to pray, it is Jesus.
 If there is anyone who is going to have His prayers answered, it is Jesus.
 The right way to pray is Jesus’ way of praying.
 If He did not want to be heard, it would not have been recorded.
 If this prayer was not meant for us to look at, He would not have had His disciples hear it.
 Since they heard it, and since they recorded it, there must be something for us to learn from it.

-As I was growing up on Long Island, New York, I had the wonderful opportunity to overhear my Russian grandmother pray.
+Growing up in Long Island, New York, I had the wonderful opportunity to overhear my Russian grandmother pray.
 She was a great prayer warrior.
 Many times I would come home from school in the afternoon and hear my grandmother praying in Russian, because she never learned English.
 She would be in our living room crying and praying in a language I did not know.
 Sometimes I would listen, but most of the time I would feel as if I should not be there.

 There is something powerful about a person pouring out themselves in prayer to God.
 There is something uncomfortable about listening to someone’s private prayer time.
 I could not stand there for more than a few minutes before I would have to leave her and God alone.
 If I felt this way about my grandmother, how much more would I feel about opening the door to John 17 and listening to the private prayer of Jesus and His Father.
 There is something in me that says I should not be there.
 I should read the Bible up to John 16 and then go quickly to John 18.
 But there is something in me that wants to open the door and listen to Jesus.
 There is something in me that says I should be there and I should listen very carefully.